-In 622 AD, the prophet Muḥammad and a band of emigrants, the so-called Muhājirūn, emigrated from the pagan city of Mecca to Yathrib, a town more favorable towards the new religion of Islam.
-As the local Aws and Khazraj tribes and some of the Jews in the area converted to Islam, known as the Anṣār or Supporters, the town was renamed “al-Medīna” and was to become the first town under control of the earliest Islamic state.
-Muḥammad increasingly took on a leading political role in combination with his position as prophet.
+In 622 AD, the prophet Muḥammad and a group of emigrants, the so-called Muhājirūn, emigrated from the pagan city of Mecca to Yathrib, a town more favorable towards the new religion of Islam.
+The local Aws and Khazraj tribes and some of the Jews in the area converted to Islam, and became from then on known as the Anṣār or Supporters The town of Yathrib was renamed al-Medīna (The City), and was to become the first territory under control of the earliest Islamic state.
+Muḥammad increasingly took on a leading political role in combination with his position as a prophet.
 As was the custom in his era, leaders flew their personal flags and banners as a form of identification and a symbol of their authority.

-I mention flag and banner, as there exists a factual historical difference between the two concepts in early Islamic politics.
-According to the Cambridge dictionary, a banner (liwāʾ in Arabic) is “a long piece of cloth with words written on it”, while a flag (rāya in Arabic) “a piece of cloth, usually rectangular, that shows it represents a country or a group.”
+I explicitly say flag and banner, as there exists a factual historical difference between the two concepts in early Islamic politics.
+According to the Cambridge dictionary, a banner (liwāʾ in Arabic) is “a long piece of cloth with words written on it”, while a flag (rāya in Arabic) is “a piece of cloth, usually rectangular, that represents a country or a group.”
 Abū Bakr Ibn al-ʿArabī (d.
-1148), an Andalusian judge and legal scholar, was quoted in Fatḥ al-Bārī (6/147) as saying: “A banner is what is tied to the side of a spear to rally around, while a flag is that which is planted and left to be waved by the wind.”
+1148), an Andalusian judge and legal scholar, was quoted in Fatḥ al-Bārī vol. VI as saying: “A banner is what is tied to the side of a spear to rally around, while a flag is that which is planted and left to be waved by the wind.”
 In other words, the banner serves a clear military purpose, to organize and identify squadrons and troops during the battle.
 A flag, on the other hand, is stationary and serves an authoritative, symbolic function.

 Within Islamic eschatology, the black banner symbolism soon developed into an importance of almost messianic proportions, being considered the heralds of the coming of the famed Mahdī and his army, who will brandish the banners and carry them with them from the East to the West.
 There exists a collection of narrations reported from the prophet Muḥammad about these events, but it’s safe to say that none of these narrations is authentic or trustworthy.
 Rather, they range from weak to very weak.
 The reason these narrations still persist to this day, may originate from it’s strong propaganda value for the Abbasid Caliphate.
 It’s noteworthy that these narrations could indeed have been reinforced by Abbasid propagandists in the course of the Abbasid Revolution, led by Abū Muslim al-Khorāsānī in 747-750 AD.
-The Abbasids famously used the black banner in their uprising against their Umayyad predecessors.
+The Abbasids famously used the black banner in their uprising against their Umayyad predecessors, which they launched from the eastern provinces of the Umayyad state.

 In general, the black banner became much less used after the Abbasid era, the Ottoman caliphate after them instead using a whole range of different colors and symbols.
 And still, it persisted among Muslims, albeit low-key and in a religious setting.
 During the so-called Nebī Mūsā ceremony in Palestine, for example,